ceramicnetwork/docs/docs/streamtypes/caip-10-link/api.md

 This guide demonstrates how to create, update, and query Caip10Links on the Ceramic network using the [HTTP](../../../reference/javascript/clients) and [core](../../../reference/javascript/clients) clients.

 ## Prerequisites
-You need an [installed client](../../build/installation.md) and an [authenticated user](../../build/authentication.md) to perform writes to Caip10Links on the network during runtime.
-If you only wish to query existing Caip10Links then you still need an installed client but it doesn't need to be authenticated.
+You need an [installed client](../../build/installation.md) to read or write Caip10Links on the network during runtime.

 ## Create or query a link
 Use the [`Caip10Link.fromAccount()`](https://developers.ceramic.network/reference/typescript/classes/_ceramicnetwork_stream_caip10_link.caip10link-1.html#fromAccount){:target="_blank"} method to create a new Caip10Link for a given Caip10 blockchain address, or to look up an existing link for that address.